firebird-finance/firebird-docs/docs/guides/guide1.md

 2. Select 'Settings' in upper right corner

-3. If you don't have Chi gastokens you can mint them on Valueliquid page or buy them from 1inch
+3. If you don't have Chi gastokens you can mint them on Value Liquid page or buy them from 1inch

 4. Click ON on “Use Chi”